Hazardous waste disposal began to grip public consciousness in the US in the mid-1900s for four key reasons:

 The only way this method is compliant is when the hazardous waste is brought to mines that are either inactive or partially active (along with meeting additional geological and technical specifications).
 Many companies need to dispose of radioactive waste, whether from medical treatments, laboratory experiments, nuclear fuel production, or radioactive ore mining.
 For those cases, this method is considered a strong, cost-effective option.

-These hazardous waste facilities will vary in their sustainability, per the EPA.
+According to the EPA, these hazardous material disposal facilities will vary in their sustainability.
 The agency is responsible for protecting people and the natural world by verifying that these units’ design, operation, and maintenance adhere to its standards.

 #2: Landfill disposal